OUIsolutions/CWebStudioFirmware/README.md

 # CWeb Firmware

 Welcome to the **CWeb Firmware Server**, a web server built in C using the CWebStudio framework to handle HTTP requests and interact with dynamic libraries.
-This project allows loading and executing functions from dynamic libraries at runtime, while providing specific routes for firmware management such as reading, writing, and shutting down the server, all secured with password authentication.
+This project allows loading and executing functions from dynamic libraries at runtime, while providing specific routes for firmware management such as reading, writing, and shutting down the firmware, all secured with password authentication.

 The server is highly configurable via command line arguments, enabling you to define ports, dynamic libraries, callbacks, and specific permissions for sensitive operations.
 Below, you'll find all the necessary information to understand, configure, and use this project.